 - Keep it cold: Try not to work this dough too much with your hands as you’ll melt the butter.
 It’s the small pieces of butter that will give you flaky layers, which, if the butter is melted, you won’t get.

-- You can use your fingertips or a pastry blender to cut the butter into the dough.
+- You can use your fingertips or a pastry cutter to cut the butter into the dough.

 - Don’t skip chilling: This is for two reasons.
 First, chilling the dough keeps the butter cold and in small pieces which equals flaky layers.
 The second reason is to rest the dough.
 When you knead or handle dough, the flour in it develops gluten and tightens up.
 Chilling the dough allows it time to relax again.